Soutrik05/Ambulance-Detection-System-for-Traffic-Signal-Optimization/README.md

 Technical Stack:-

 Python 3.10+
-1PyTorch for deep learning
+PyTorch for deep learning
-2YOLOv8 for object detection
+YOLOv8 for object detection
 OpenCV for image processing
 Gradio for the web interface
 Additional libraries: NumPy, torchvision, supervision